Search RFC: |

 Special Insert: Radio-Electronic Engineering Department

 This 1944 advertisement from Sperry Gyroscope Company claims it owns the copyright for the word "Klystron."
 According to the Wikipedia entry: "The name klystron comes from the Greek verb κλύζω (klyzo) referring to the action of waves breaking against a shore, and the suffix -τρον ("tron") meaning the place where the action happens.
 The name "klystron" was suggested by Hermann Fränkel, a professor in the classics department at Stanford University when the klystron was under development."
 Furthermore, it says American electrical engineering brothers Russell and Sigurd Varian were the inventors of the klystron.
-This 2-part article entitled, "Microwave Klystron Oscillators," appeared in consecutive 1952 issues of Radio & Television News magazine.
+This 2-part article titled, "Microwave Klystron Oscillators," appeared in consecutive 1952 issues of Radio & Television News magazine.
 The video helps explain how the klystron tube works.
 I am always amazed at how someone came up with such an idea in the first place.
 This is the earliest patent, dated 1938, I could find for Varian's klystron (US2272165A - High frequency electrical apparatus).

 Sperry Gyroscope Company Ad